dalemusser/MUENGR_ITCurriculum/INFOTC 4445 iOS App Development III/INFOTC 4445 iOS App Development III.md

 ### Syllabus (v1.0)

 This is the third in a series of courses on developing iOS applications using Xcode and the Swift programming language on the macOS platform.
+This course covers advanced topics in application architecture, application design, complex UI designs, data persistence, and client-server architecture.
 The following topics are covered in this third course:

  * Using the Xcode integrated development environment (IDE).
- * Using Interface Builder to design and create user interfaces.
+ * Using Interface Builder to design and create advanced user interfaces.
  * The use of autolayout constraints for the implementation of interface designs.
  * How to program using the Swift programming language.
  * Programming using object-oriented, functional, and protocol-oriented paradigms.
  * The use of the Apple iOS APIs (libraries, kits).
+ * Designing application architecture.
+ * Data persistence using Core Data and CloudKit
  * How to debug iOS applications in Xcode.
  * How to test iOS applications in the simulator and on hardware devices.
  * Using git for managing projects and code versioning.